This page may contain affiliate links, see our disclaimer here.

 Thank you to Mark Latter for the great photos of the village and surrounding areas.

-Within the village is the newly-restored manor house Oasis (above), which sleeps 2-8 people, in beautiful comfortable surroundings and all the handy services of the village on your doorstep.
+Within the village is the restored manor house Oasis, which sleeps 2-8 people, in beautiful comfortable surroundings and all the handy services of the village on your doorstep.

 The village is located just inland from the beach.
 This beach is perfect for families with cafes and fish restaurants by the sea.
 It is nice to leave the beach and head inland where up on the hills it is a little cooler in summer.

 You can base yourself in this hospitable village and visit Kalamaki Beach, Sivas, Pitsidia, Komos Beach, Kokkinos Pirgos, Matala Beach and Red Beach.
 The town of Tymbaki is a short drive away.

 Matala Crete is famous as the playground of hippies in the 60s, and its unusual rock formations creating a beautiful beach.
 The roman burial tombs became free accommodation for free spirits, an era which is celebrated at Matala annual music festivals on the beach.

 Nearby is the Gorge of Agiofarago with its tiny cove beach.
 To walk to this beach along the gorge, drive from Kamilari to Sivas then to Odigitria Monastery, then take the road south on the dirt track.
 Do not take the road to the right to Vathi.
 Park at the end of the road.
 The walk is under an hour and this spectacular cove is your reward.